Q: What is AWS Application Discovery Service?

 Q: What operating systems does Application Discovery Service provide agents for?

 Application Discovery Service launched a new 2.0 version of the Discovery Agent that offers better operating system support.
 2.0 version of the Discovery Agent supports Microsoft Windows Server 2008 R1 SP2, 2008 R2 SP1, 2012 R1, 2012 R2, 2016, 2019, Amazon Linux 2012.03, 2015.03, Amazon Linux 2 (9/25/2018 update and later), Ubuntu 12.04, 14.04, 16.04, 18.04, 20.04, Red Hat Enterprise Linux 5.11, 6.10, 7.3, 7.7, 8.1, CentOS 5.11, 6.9, 7.3 and SUSE 11 SP4, 12 SP5.

 Q: How is the data protected while in transit to AWS?

 The Discovery Agent uses HTTPS/TLS to transmit data to Application Discovery Service.
 The Discovery Agent can be operated in an offline test mode that writes data to a local file so customers can review collected data before enabling online mode.

 Q: Will the Discovery Agent grant AWS remote access to my data center server?

 No, the Discovery Agent deployed on your data center server will not grant AWS remote access.
 However, the Discovery Agent does need to establish an outbound SSL connection to transfer the collected data to AWS.

 Q: What does ‘agentless’ Application Discovery mean?

 ‘Agentless’ means that software does not need to be installed on each host to use Application Discovery.
 Simply install the Agentless Collector as an OVA on the VMware vCenter.

 Q: What data does the Agentless Collector capture?

-The Agentless Connector is delivered as an Open Virtual Appliance (OVA) package that can be deployed to a VMware host.
+The Agentless Collector is delivered as an Open Virtual Appliance (OVA) package that can be deployed to a VMware host.
 The type of data collected will depend on the capabilities that you configure.
-If the credentials are provided to connect to vCenter, the Agentless Collector collects VM inventory, configuration, and performance history such as CPU, memory, and disk usage.
+If the credentials are provided to connect to vCenter, the Agentless Collector will collect VM inventory, configuration, and performance history data such as CPU, memory, and disk usage.
 If credentials are provided to connect to databases such as Oracle, SQL Server, MySQL, or PostgreSQL, the Agentless Collector will collect version, edition, and schema data.
 Server and database information is uploaded to the Application Discovery Service data store.
 Database information can be sent to AWS DMS Fleet Advisor for analysis.